vvfosprojects/atb/README.md

 ### Authorization

-The logged user must have `doctor` privileges.
-A doctor can access sheets belonging to his group.
-In case the doctor has no groups, he can access sheets belonging to any group.
+The logged user must belong to `doctor` or `supervisor` role.
+He can access sheets belonging to his group only.
+In case the user has no groups, he can access sheets belonging to any group.

 ## Action: `api/suspectSheet`